How Military Veterans Can Fix Your Hiring and Retention Woes

-If you’re like most HR professionals, you have hiring woes.
-And military veterans may be the cure.
+If you’re like most HR professionals, you have hiring and retention woes.
+The good news: Military veterans may be the cure.

-On the heels of Veteran’s Day, it could be the best time ever to increase efforts to find, recruit and retain vets to your organization.
-Use it as a catalyst to hire and retain more veterans for years to come.
+As our nation celebrates Veterans’ Day, you might want to consider increasing your efforts to find, recruit and retain veterans to your organization.
+Try it now as a catalyst to hire and retain more veterans for years to come.

 Veterans who are transitioning into civilian life and careers have diverse skills and insight for the workforce.